CDL Air Brake Test Update

 I didn't pass my test - Now what?

-But wait!
-There's more!
-No more 5 test cap limit either!
-Those of you who may be struggling a bit can now test as often as needed under your current permit issuance.
+There is no limit on how many times you can test.
+Those of you who may be struggling a bit can test as often as needed under your current permit issuance.
 Sometimes you just need that one more test to get it done, here's your chance!

 I passed my Pre-Trip, do I have to do it again?